NeonSludge/ansible-dns-inventory/README.md

 #### Host variables
 `ansible-dns-inventory` supports passing additional host variables to Ansible via the `VARS` attribute.
 This feature is disabled by default, you can enable it by setting the `txt.vars.enabled` parameter to `true`.
 This is meant to be used in cases where storing some Ansible host variables directly in TXT records could be a good idea.
-For example, you might put variables like `ansible_user` there.
+For example, you might want to put variables like `ansible_user` there.

-This feature adds an additional DNS request for every host in your inventory so be careful using it with large inventories.
+WARNING: This feature adds an additional DNS request for every host in your inventory so be careful when using it with large inventories.
-The no-transfer mode may have lower performance if host variables are used.
+The no-transfer mode may particularly suffer a perfomance hit if host variables are used.

 ### Config file